fbohz/fbohz.github.io/_posts/2021-02-12-next_npm_virus_outbreak.markdown

 We know that most of the npm packages we use are maintained by third party actors.
 This can be a single developer, a team of developers or a super large corporation.

 NPM in itself is very reliable.
 But does NPM guarantee you that any package that you install will be virus free?
+Unfortunately not.

 So these days, it is not uncommon to hear [some developers](https://youtu.be/24tQRwIRP_w?t=935) foreseeing a day in which a successful virus attack will spread through millions of machines through NPM.

 Sorry if I'm the first person to tell you: **NPM it's not virus free** 🤦🏼‍♂️.

 I won't go into all technical details of how exploits are possible in NPM.
 Just know that NPM has [disclosed publicly](https://blog.npmjs.org/post/141702881055/package-install-scripts-vulnerability) that it is possible for an apparently 'normal' npm package (or its dependencies) to execute malicious code in your machine and wreak havoc.

 For *any* package can be compromised.
 You probably have ESLint installed right?
 Well, guess what?
 One of its dependencies was (not long ago) compromised and installed malicious code on users machines.
-The ESLint team and NPM acted quickly to solve the issue that time and their incident report can be seen [here](https://status.npmjs.org/incidents/dn7c1fgrr7ng).
+The ESLint team and NPM acted quickly to solve the issue and their incident report can be seen [here](https://status.npmjs.org/incidents/dn7c1fgrr7ng).
 But this is not the last time a virus incident happened.
 Now the NPM security team is publishing [weekly reports](https://www.npmjs.com/advisories) of such incidents.

 ## Preventing Exposure To Future NPM Virus Outbreaks